 In 2012 the ASA rejected complaints about a direct mailing in the form of a DVD from the NSPCC which stated on its cover "KERRY'S FATHER ASKED HER TO DO THE UNTHINKABLE.
 AND THEN HE FILMED IT".
 The advertisers explained that the mailing had been carefully targeted to over 18’s and, whilst they couldn’t be sure children didn’t live at the address to which the mailing had been sent, the ASA considered that children were unlikely to understand the message and considered the mailing acceptable (National Society For The Prevention of Cruelty to Children, 21 March 2012).
 You can read more about sexual imagery in relation to children here.

-Rule 5.1 prohibits advertisers from using anything in their advertising which is likely to result in children’s physical, mental or moral harm.
+Rule 5.1 states that whenever an ad is addressed to, targeted at, or directly featuring children, it must not contain anything likely to result in children’s physical, mental or moral harm.
 As such, marketers also need to take care that their ads are not likely to cause fear or distress to children, and any ads that do contain frightening or disturbing imagery are not targeted at children or in a medium where they are likely to be seen by children.
 Specifically, marketers wishing to advertise online (including social media and apps) should make use of any age restriction tools where applicable.

 In 2017, the ASA upheld a complaints about two outdoor digital displays for the film Alien: Covenant.
 The ads, which featured a woman being chased and an alien mouth exploding towards the camera, were considered likely to frighten and distress children who saw it (Twentieth Century Fox Film Company Ltd, 16 August 2017).